zhululai/radon-ide/docs/getting-started.rst

-The following documentation explains how to use the alpha version of the RADON integrated framework by means of the RADON IDE.
+The following documentation explains how to use the beta version of the RADON integrated framework by means of the RADON IDE.

 Access to the RADON IDE
 """""""""""""""""""""""

-Use the following `form <https://docs.google.com/forms/d/1uwmzq8DHY-UIQB_iIASb9f6LRcnck4YvxU6PvXX-NS8/edit>`_ to request access to the RADON IDE.
+Use the following `form <https://mailchi.mp/fe5357445dba/radon-ide-access-request/>`_ to request access to the RADON IDE.
 An account will be created and the credentials will be sent via the email specified in the form.

 After receiving the credentials, login to the RADON IDE (Figure 1) connecting to the `Che Login page <http://che-che.217.172.12.178.nip.io>`_ to access the main Che dashboard (Figure 2).
 In the *Workspaces tab* the list of already created workspaces is visible and it is possible to create new ones.